DESI DR2 Baryon Acoustic Oscillations from the Lyman Alpha Forest Multipoles: Method

 Major model complications associated with the multipole representation arise from (1) residual HCDs, (2) metal contamination, and (3) distortions resulting from biased continuum estimates.
 HCDs are tracers of overdense regions of the matter field with a different bias, $b_\mathrm{HCD}$, than the forest.
 They exhibit saturated absorption lines with long damping wings, leading to a suppression in power along the line of sight.
 The linear order model follows a simple rescaling of $b_\alpha$ and $\beta_\alpha$:

 where we approximate the suppression in the line of sight with $F_\mathrm{HCD}(k_\|) = \exp(-L_\mathrm{HCD} k_\|)$, which is the Fourier transform of the Lorentzian broadening in the Voight profile, and $L_\mathrm{HCD}\sim 5$~\hmpc\ is the typical length of the HCD absorption \cite{font-riberaEffectHighColumn2012, rogersCorrelations3dHighColumnDensity2018, bourbouxCompletedSDSSIVExtended2020, tanModelingHcdSystems2025}.
-In configuration space, this modification smooths the 2D correlation function along the line-of-sight direction with a scale set by $L_\mathrm{HCD}$.
-In order to detect this change in shape, one needs high enough precision and/or a sufficiently dense sampling of the correlation function.
+We note that the BAO broadening in eq.~(\ref{eq:bao_broadening}) is also applied to HCDs.
+In configuration space, the $F_\mathrm{HCD}(k_\|)$ term smooths the 2D correlation function, both the peak and smooth components, along the line-of-sight direction with a scale set by $L_\mathrm{HCD}$.
+In order to detect this change in shape, one needs high enough precision and/or sufficiently dense sampling of the correlation function.
 Consequently, our typical $\Delta r =4~$\hmpc\ bin size effectively sets a lower threshold for detecting HCDs even for full 2D analyses.
-Furthermore, we expect our multipole representation to be significantly weaker in constraining these HCD parameters.
+Furthermore, we expect our multipole representation to be significantly less effective at constraining these HCD parameters.
 In fact, we fail to detect $b_\mathrm{HCD}$ in the real data application as discussed in Sec.~\ref{sec:results}.

 In terms of the metal contamination, we follow the recipe in refs.~\cite{desiKp6BaoLya2024, desiY3LyaBAO2025}.
 Metal systems are misplaced in the radial direction because the \lya\ transition wavelength is used as opposed to their true transition wavelength.
 This results in an offset in the $r_\|$ direction of the correlation function.
 Our recipe loops over all possible pairs and computes the relative weight of pairs with true separations in bin $B$ among those with misestimated separations in bin $A$.
 These weights construct a metal matrix, $M_{AB}$, in the $(r_\bot, r_\|)$ grid that maps ``true" correlation function to a measured correlation, $\xi^\mathrm{meas}_A=\sum_B M_{AB} \xi^\mathrm{true}_B$, for each pair of transitions.
 We then interpolate $\xi^\mathrm{meas}$ from the $(r_\bot, r_\|)$ grid onto the $(r, \mu)$ grid.